 I am a Neukom Fellow in the Neukom Institute for Computational Science at Dartmouth College, where I am affiliated with the Department of Film & Media Studies and the Department of Sociology.
 Before coming to Dartmouth I received my PhD in sociology from the University of California, San Diego through the interdisciplinary Science Studies Program.
 I was also an EAPSI Fellow in the Research Center for Advanced Science and Technology at The University of Tokyo.

 At Dartmouth I teach Science and Religion in American Media (FILM46.3 or SOCY49.13), which I discuss in this course development case study for Inside Higher Ed.
-At UC San Diego I designed and taught courses in science, technology & society, American religion, and the sociology of American health care.
+At UC San Diego I designed and taught courses in American religion, the sociology of American health care, and science, technology & society.

 My Google Scholar profile provides a complete list of publications.
 Unfortunately, many of those links go to paywalled versions.
 The following papers are available in non-paywalled versions (author manuscript in minimal XHTML unless otherwise noted):